-Realizing the SDGs and truly "leaving no one behind"

-requires ensuring that previously marginalized groups-including children and youth with disabilities-can access education without discrimination of any kind.

-- Prohibiting any form of disability-based discrimination at school is one important way to protect and advance the right to education on an equal basis with others.
-However, only about half of all countries (54%) broadly guarantee non-discrimination in education on the basis of disability through the completion of secondary education. - While countries at all income levels have taken important steps to advance equal access to education by extending this guarantee, absence of this foundational protection is a notable gap around the globe.
+- Realizing the SDGs and truly "leaving no one behind" requires ensuring that previously marginalized groups-including children and youth with disabilities-can access education without discrimination of any kind. - Prohibiting any form of disability-based discrimination at school is one important way to protect and advance the right to education on an equal basis with others.
+However, only about half of all countries (54%) broadly guarantee non-discrimination in education on the basis of disability at both primary and secondary. - While countries at all income levels have taken important steps to advance equal access to education by extending this guarantee, absence of this foundational protection is a notable gap around the globe.